akash-joshi/akash-joshi/README.md

 I am Akash Joshi, a writer, programmer and content creator with 5 years of experience.
 I like to solve my own problems using code wherever possible.
 For eg, check out the [Telegram bot](https://github.com/akash-joshi/madulus) I use to automate my life.
 I've also built a [JSON Editor & Transformer](https://github.com/akash-joshi/json-transformer) to solve my own Data transformation needs.

+The coolest project I'm working on right now is [RocketRPC 🚀](https://github.com/akash-joshi/rocketrpc) which blows up the walls 💣 between the client and server.

 I also write articles on things I think there needs to be more information about.
 For eg, recently I broke down the [React rendering tips](https://thewriting.dev/revisiting-react-rendering/) for beginners, which I think should be taught in React tutorials.

 > Note: My GH graph has stopped growing since I started working on Meta's internal systems :/